genesiscommunitysuccess/docs/docs/04_web/01_basics/03_inserting-a-grid.md

   };
 ```

-After refreshing the application, the grid should now also include a column containing a button:
+After refreshing the application, the grid should also include a column containing a button:

 ![](/img/positions-grid-with-button.png)